yosiookita/VerticesEngine/docs/README.md

 The renderering pipeline comes with a number of debug options as well, allowing to see what the scene looks like at each stage of the pre and post processing.

 <img src="https://i.imgur.com/8YTpuvY.png" width="500" height="300" />

+# Support

+Verties is in active development currently and therefore may have some bugs.
+You can open issues here or get in touch with us on Twitter through the links at the top.